Note: If you are interested in using MUSTANG-2 in the future please see the note below about the status and plans for future GBT observing.

 The Status of Future GBT Open-Skies Observing

 In order to cope with an evolving funding landscape the GBT is in the process of moving to a model which relies upon a larger fraction of private and collaborative (“pay-to-play”) partnerships.
 It is expected that a significant fraction of GBT time, depending on the future level of NSF funding, will remain open under something like the current proposable, open-skies arrangement; however the mix of observing capabilities that is available under this arrangement is TBD.
-If you are interested in forming or contributing to such a partnership to ensure continued access to MUSTANG-2 on the GBT, please contact the director of the Green Bank Observatory, Karen O’Neil.
+If you are interested in forming or contributing to such a partnership to ensure continued access to MUSTANG-2 on the GBT, please contact the director of the Green Bank Observatory, Jim Jackson.

-- Information for proposers
+Information for Proposers

-- Noise documentation
+- Noise documentation (under construction)

 - Filtering (data processing) documentation

-- Information for observers
+Information for Observers

 - Timeline of MUSTANG-2 development (historical)